-exer cise of their rights by shareholders and are applied in a non-riminatory way.
-Complies X Complies Partially $\square$ Explanation $\square$ 10. the t when a verified shareholder has exercised their right to add points to agenda or to make new proposals for resolutions in advance of the eral shareholders' meeting, the company: a) Immediately distributes the additions and new proposals for resolutions. b ) Publishes the attendance card credential or proxy form or remote voting form with the changes required so that the new agenda items and alternative resolution proposals may be voted on under the same terms and conditions as the proposals made by the board of directors. c) Submits all such points and alternative proposals to voting and applies the same voting rules as the ones applied to those suggested by the board of directors including, in particular, the assumptions or default positions on votes for or against. d) That after the general shareholders' meeting it discloses the breakdown of the vote on such additional points or alternative proposals.
-Complies X Complies Partially $\square$ Explanation $\square$ Not Applicable $\square$ 11. mee t if the company plans to pay for attendance at the general shareholders' ting, it establishes in advance a general and regular policy concerning a payments.
-Complies $\square$ Complies Partially $\square$ Explanation $\square$ Not Applicable X 12. inde and purs t the board of directors performs its duties with unity of purpose and pendent judgement, treats all shareholders in the same position equally is guided by the best interests of the company, where this means the suit of a profitable and sustainable business in the long term that motes continuity and maximisation of the economic value of the company. with resp own supp that in the pursuit of the company's interest, in addition to complying applicable law and rules and conduct based on good faith, ethics and ect for commonly accepted best practice, it endeavours to reconcile its company interests with any legitimate interests of its employees, pliers, customers and other stakeholders as well as the impact of its borate operations on the community at large and the environment.
+exer that such requirements and procedures encourage attendance and cise of their rights by shareholders and are applied in a non-riminatory way.
+Complies X Complies Partially \square Explanation \square 10. the t when a verified shareholder has exercised their right to add points to agenda or to make new proposals for resolutions in advance of the ral shareholders' meeting, the company: a) Immediately distributes the additions and new proposals for resolutions. b) Publishes the attendance card credential or proxy form or remote voting form with the changes required so that the new agenda items and alternative resolution proposals may be voted on under the same terms and conditions as the proposals made by the board of directors. c) Submits all such points and alternative proposals to voting and applies the same voting rules as the ones applied to those suggested by the board of directors including, in particular, the assumptions or default positions on votes for or against. d) That after the general shareholders' meeting it discloses the breakdown of the vote on such additional points or alternative proposals.
+Complies X Complies Partially \square Explanation \square Not Applicable \square 11. meet t if the company plans to pay for attendance at the general shareholders' ting, it establishes in advance a general and regular policy concerning payments.
+Complies \square Complies Partially \square Explanation \square Not Applicable X 12. inde and purs t the board of directors performs its duties with unity of purpose and pendent judgement, treats all shareholders in the same position equally is guided by the best interests of the company, where this means the suit of a profitable and sustainable business in the long term that motes continuity and maximisation of the economic value of the company. with resp own that in the pursuit of the company's interest, in addition to complying applicable law and rules and conduct based on good faith, ethics and ect for commonly accepted best practice, it endeavours to reconcile its company interests with any legitimate interests of its employees, pliers, customers and other stakeholders as well as the impact of its corporate operations on the community at large and the environment.